MAkif2004/news-site/README.md

     8. lastly type "php artisan storage:link".
 If storage:link command doesn't work, delete the storage folder found in the public folder.
     9. type php artisan serve.

-After making a new user, if you change is_admin to 1, you get access to upload posts.

 If you get "Path cannot be empty" error on Windows, then follow the steps below:

     1. Open File Explorer with administrator rights.